LesFeesSpeciales/camera-rig-2d/README.md

 * Shift: this uses the *shift* property of the camera object.
 In perspective mode, this incurs another type of deformation at extreme angles.

+You may find an article explaining the add-on in further detail [here](http://lacuisine.tech/2018/07/19/2d-camera-rig/).

 ### Known issues
 * Rotation mode is unsupported for orthographic cameras.